igrishaev/dos-and-donts/README.md

   into (remote) syslog, either your own or SaaS.
 Syslog brings huge capabilities with logs processing.

-- Never commit to the master branch directly (set it up into your Git config).
-Use the simpliest Git pipeline you can imagine:
+- Never commit the master branch directly (set it up into your Git config).
+Use the simplest Git pipeline you can imagine:

   ```
   master -> feature-branch -> commits -> pull request -> review -> merge